netreplica/nrx/README.md

 source ~/.venv/nrx/bin/activate
 ```

-If this is first time you're running `nrx`, you need to initialize the configuration directory.
+If this is first time you're running `nrx`, you need to initialize its configuration directory.
 This will create the `$HOME/.nr` folder and populate it with a configuration file example and a compatible version of the templates.
-All the examples below doesn't require a configuration file, but do require the templates to present in the configuration directory.
+The examples below don't require a configuration file, but do require the templates to be present in the configuration directory.

 ```Shell
 nrx --init